pinakinmistry/React-Training/README.md

 ### Why React?
 Why is it Awesome?
 - Radically different way of writing view/client side App
+- Makes views lot more powerful, interesting and irresistable to 'React' to ;-)
-- Logic is packed in component and easy to reason about and debug
+- Everything packed into logical components is easy to reason about and debug
 - Learn once, write anywhere (React Native for native apps)
+- Learn once, forget everything else ;-)
-- Super Fast
+- Super Fast and Fun

 ### Look Ma, who all are using it:
 - Facebook, Instagram
 - Netflix
 (2 names are enough)

 ## Functional View